casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 | GPUDrive | 50,000 | ~1.7 hours |
 | PufferDrive | 320,000 | ~4 minutes |

-[^2]: We benchmark here against 80\% goal-reaching to make the results comparable to those in Nocturne.
-Similar accelerations are achieved against GPUDrive at the 99% success rate.

 ## From GPUDrive to PufferDrive